FreePBX Production Install Guide (RHEL v6, Asterisk v1.8+, FreePBX v2.9+)

 Music on Hold

 The Asterisk default moh directory is "/moh" and the Freepbx default moh directory is "/mohmp3".
 If we create a symbolic link instead everything is in one place and can still be found by both FreePBX and Asterisk.
-FreePBX uses mohmp3 by default so moh just sits there unused if we do not create a symbolic link.
-You can switch between these two moh directories in the new Advanced Settings GUI.
-I still include this symbolic link procedure for legacy reasons.
-If you do it everything is in one directory always no matter what.
-That simplifies things and simpler is often better.

 ln -s /var/lib/asterisk/moh /var/lib/asterisk/mohmp3